 Dr. Walter Greenleaf Conference Co-Chair

-As a research scientist, Dr. Greenleaf’s focus has been on age-related changes in cognition, mood and behavior.
+As a research scientist, Dr. Greenleaf’s focus has been on age-related changes in cognition, mood, and behavior.
 His early research was on age-related changes in the neuroendocrine system and the effects on human behavior.
-He served as the Director for the Mind Division, Stanford Center on Longevity, where his focus was on age-related changes in cognition.
-He is currently a Distinguished Visiting Scholar at Stanford University’s MediaX Program, a Visiting Scholar at Stanford University’s Virtual Human Interaction Lab, and Director of Technology Strategy for the University of Colorado National Behavioral Health Innovation Center, and a member of the Board of Directors for Brainstorm: The Stanford Laboratory for Brain Health Innovation and Entrepreneurship.
+He served as the Director of the Mind Division, Stanford Center on Longevity, where his focus was on age-related changes in cognition.
+He is currently a Distinguished Visiting Scholar at Stanford University’s MediaX Program, a Visiting Scholar at Stanford University’s Virtual Human Interaction Lab, the Director of Technology Strategy at the University of Colorado National Mental Health Innovation Center, and a member of the Board of Directors for Brainstorm: The Stanford Laboratory for Brain Health Innovation and Entrepreneurship.

-Dr. Greenleaf founded and served as CEO for: Greenleaf Medical Systems, a business incubator; InWorld Solutions, a company specializing in the therapeutic use of virtual worlds for behavioral health care; and Virtually Better, a company that develops virtual environments for the treatment of phobias, anxiety disorders, and PTSD.
+Dr. Greenleaf founded and served as CEO for Greenleaf Medical Systems, a business incubator; InWorld Solutions, a company specializing in the therapeutic use of virtual worlds for behavioral health care; and Virtually Better, a company that develops virtual environments for the treatment of phobias, anxiety disorders, and PTSD.
 In addition to his research at Stanford University, Walter is SVP of Strategic & Corp.
 Affairs to MindMaze and Chief Science Advisor to Pear Therapeutics.
-He is a co-founder of Virtual Ventures and Cognitive Leap.
-He is the technology and neuroscience advisor to several VR early-stage companies, including: ObEN, Sixense, VreeMotion, VRecover, and Playing Forward.
-He advises several venture investment firms and pharmaceutical companies about digital medicine opportunities.
+He is a VR technology and neuroscience advisor to several early-stage medical product companies, and is a co-founder of Cognitive Leap.